lodeguns/Multi-omicSignals/README.md

 #  Understanding oscillatory dynamics in bacterial multi-omic networks with signal metrics analysis
-### Pathway-based multi-omic analysis in bacterial organisms.}
+### Pathway-based multi-omic analysis in bacterial organisms.

-This repository contains the supplementary materials of the manuscript mentioned in the title, the whole data set of signals (**RData format**) and the associated source code, written in **R**, in order to replicate our analyses and to obtain other results considering several multi-omic combinations within and between bacteria.
+This repository contains the supplementary materials of the manuscript mentioned in the title, the whole data set of the signal metrics (**RData format**) and the associated source code, written in **R**.

 Should you need help running our code, please [contact us](mailto:fbardozzo@unisa.it).